getdish/dish/docs/nate.md

 - other lense tags:
   - "family run"
 - overall just runthrough everything a few times and fix a lot
-- gallery v2
-  - resolve dish images
-  - clicking a dish takes you to the gallery but there are no photos of that dish
 - fix small delivery/price filters
 - fix hmr for useStore in react native
-- get reviewing fully working with votes/sentiment on tags
-- fix up points breakdown and dish/tag breakdown
 - location <=> url

 ---

-- the long run, a wikiatlas of our world:

-  - there exists no community map of the world
-    - what happened to the atlas?
-    - aggregation theory - theres no great aggregator of real world things - netflix for shows (originally), airbnb (places), craigslist (market), but for restaurants its just lots of individual sources like yelp, etc.
-  - foursquare left us with no more fun community of curators
+  - playlists for play
   - pokedex strikes the right balance: polished, personal, fun
   - trading cards - stats on each thing broken down, data driven, create "stacks" of favorite coffee shops
   - hitchhikers guide to the galaxy - whats unique, a place to store real opinion
   - ultimately the concerns wouldnt just be commercial like yelp or google, but also exploration, activity, outdoors, culture, history - wikipedia for a map
   - but the community aspect should drive it - "map reduce" from discussions into a "current best of page"